Practical Blind Image Denoising via Swin-Conv-UNet and Data Synthesis: Discussion

-\textbf{Our data synthesis pipeline \emph{vs.} ~\cite{zhang2021designing,wang2021real}} Our training data synthesis pipeline differs from the ones proposed in~\cite{zhang2021designing,wang2021real} in at least three main aspects. \textbf{First}, the applications are different.
-Our pipeline is used for deep blind image denoising, whereas the ones proposed in~\cite{zhang2021designing,wang2021real} are designed for deep blind super-resolution. \textbf{Second}, our pipeline also performs the resizing on the high-quality image to produce the corresponding clean image of the noisy images, whereas the degradation models in~\cite{zhang2021designing,wang2021real} do not perform such a procedure. \textbf{Third}, our pipeline adopts more kinds of noise, such as speckle noise.
+Our training data synthesis pipeline differs from the ones proposed in~\cite{zhang2021designing,wang2021real} in at least three main aspects. \textbf{First}, the applications are different.
+Our pipeline is used for deep blind image denoising, whereas the ones proposed in~\cite{zhang2021designing,wang2021real} are designed for deep blind super-resolution. \textbf{Second}, our pipeline also performs the resizing on the high-quality image to produce the corresponding clean image of the noisy images, whereas the degradation models in~\cite{zhang2021designing,wang2021real} do not perform such a procedure.
+The reason is that denoising does not necessitate removing image blur and enlarging the resolution, which is different from super-resolution. \textbf{Third}, our pipeline adopts more kinds of noise, such as speckle noise.
 Fig.~\ref{fig:syn} shows some synthesized noisy/clean patch pairs via our proposed training data synthesis pipeline.
 It can be seen that our data synthesis pipeline can produce very realistic noisy images.
 It is worth noting that the noisy/clean patch pairs are from the same high quality image with size 544$\times$544.
 Since we also perform the resizing operations for clean image patches, we can observe some blurriness from some of the clean image patches.